wendyverdonk93/docs/content/api/payment_methods/post-order-bancontactqr.md

 ----------------
 __order_id__ | integer / string

-The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+Your unique identifier for the order.
+If the values are numbers only, the type is integer.
+Otherwise, it is string.

 ----------------
 __gateway__ | string